DSV8/FEUP-PFL/README.md

 ### Computer Plays:

 For the bots to decide which move to play, we opted to implement 2 different methods: the random and the greedy.
-On one hand, the random method, as the name implies, chooses a move randomly from the valid move list.
+On one hand, the random method, as the name implies, chooses a move randomly from the list of valid moves.

 ```prolog
 % choose_move(+GameState, +Player, +Level, -Move)